singnet/nlp-services/sentiment_analysis/README.md

 $ curl https://raw.githubusercontent.com/singnet/nlp-services/sentiment_analysis/sentiment_analysis/deploy/stop_running_service.sh | bash
 ```

-## Using:
+## Usage:

 To use this services, you must fill the input parameters below:

 #### Input Parameters:
 - languages - languages the service will consider in the analysis.
 For unique language: "en".
-For multiple languages: "en,pt,es"
+For multiple languages: "en,pt,es".
 - keywords - This parameter can be used for one word or a sentence.
 E.g: For one word: => "happiness".
-For a sentence => "People are discussing about Donald Trump decisions."
+For a sentence => "People are discussing about Donald Trump decisions".
-- msg_limit - number of messages to analyse
+- msg_limit - number of messages to analyse.
-- time_limit - duration of the analysis (in seconds)
+- time_limit - duration of the analysis (in seconds).

 #### Output content:
 The result of analysis will be a base64 text including the result of analysis for each captured message.